 - Self-employed individuals have an average median income of $50,000.

-- 42,9% of all employees in the private sector are working in the health and social assistance industry, a total of 29,431.
+- 42.9% of all employees in the private sector are working in the health care and social assistance industry, a total of 29,431.

-- SMBs in the mining, quarrying, oil and gas extraction sector employ only 81 people.
+- SMBs in the mining, quarrying, and oil and gas extraction sector employ only 81 people.

 - There are 1,909 small firms in the export business sector.
 They contribute 23.4% of Delaware’s $4.4 billion in total exports.

-- The real estate, rental and leasing industry is the 2nd largest with 10,931 small businesses.
+- The real estate, rental, and leasing industry is the second largest, with 10,931 small businesses.